-To replace dead rituals with living practices by re-exploring the connotations.
+• Replace dead rituals with living practices by re-exploring their connotations.

 When there is righteousness in the heart, there is beauty in the character.
 When there is beauty in the character, there is harmony in the home.
 When there is harmony in the home, there is order in the nation.
 When there is order in the nation, there is peace in the world.

-She is a communication designer and an artist.
-She has graduated from National Institute of Design (NID), Ahmedabad and completed her masters with a distinction in Design for Communication from University of Westminster, London.
-She lives and works in Auroville at present.
+Aparajita Barai is a graphic designer and artist.
+She graduated from the National Institute of Design (NID), Ahmedabad and completed her master's degree with distinction in Design for Communication from the University of Westminster, London.